Southwick, West Sussex: Community

 The town's open-air shopping centre, Southwick Square, is home to many traditional and local businesses as well as some larger chains, and is central to the village since its expansion north of the Old Shoreham Road in the middle of the twentieth century.
 Before that the main shops were located on Albion Street, the main coast road.
 Adjacent to 'the Square', as it is known locally, is the Southwick Community Centre, and Southwick Library, which was rebuilt for 2007.

 Education

-Primary/Middle schools are Eastbrook Primary on Manor Hall Road (formerly Manor Hall First and Middle schools), Holmbush First School and Herons Dale School, a community special school, both in Hawkins Crescent (just on the Shoreham side of the Shoreham/Southwick border), and Glebe Middle School in Church Lane.
-The main secondary schools for this catchment area are in Shoreham-By-Sea: King's Manor Community College (comprehensive), now rebranded the Shoreham Academy and Shoreham College (public).
-Some children may go further afield and attend Portslade Community College, St Andrew's CE High School for Boys or Davisons School for Girls in Worthing, Cardinal Newman Catholic School in Hove, or Steyning Grammar School.
+Primary schools are Eastbrook Primary Academy on Manor Hall Road (formerly Manor Hall First and Middle schools), Holmbush Primary Academy and Herons Dale School, a community special school, both in Hawkins Crescent (just on the Shoreham side of the Shoreham/Southwick border), and Glebe Primary in Church Lane.
+The main secondary schools for this catchment area are in Shoreham-By-Sea: King's Manor Community College (comprehensive), now rebranded Shoreham Academy and Shoreham College (public).
+Some children may go further afield and attend Portslade Community College, St Andrew's CE High School for Boys or Davison High School (for Girls) in Worthing, Cardinal Newman Catholic School in Hove, or Steyning Grammar School.

 Transport

 Southwick is served by Southwick railway station on the West Coastway Line, which connects to Southampton westbound and Brighton eastbound.

+700 Coastliner busses operated by Stagecoach also run across the south of the town across the A259 operating services to Brighton to the east and Worthing across to Littlehampton to the west.
+Brighton & Hove busses also operate the 46 service from the town to Hollingbury (Brighton).